Sparse Linear Optimisation

 In this tutorial, we will show how to use the sparse LP solver.
 This solver aims to solve the following optimisation problem

 It has been proved that zero-norm is a non-convex function and the minimisation of zero-norm is a NP-hard problem.
 Non-convex approximations of zero-norm extensively developed.
 For a complete study of non-convex approximations of zero-norm, the reader is referred to Le Thie et al. (2015).
+The method is described in Le Thie et al. (2015).
+The sparse LP solver contains one convex (one-norm) and 6 non-convex approximation of zero-norms - Capped-L1 norm

 The tutorial consist of two parts.
 Part 1 shows a basic usage of the solver.
 In part 2 provides an application of the code for finding the minimal set of reactions subject to a LP objective.
 Ready-made scripts are provided for both parts.